Will the Magic cover the spread vs. the Wizards? Promo Codes, Betting Trends, Records ATS

 Magic Betting Records & Stats

-- In four of 17 games this season, Orlando and its opponents have combined to total more than 233.5 points.
+- Orlando's games this season have gone over this contest's total of 237.5 points five times.

-- The average total in Orlando's matchups this year is 220, 13.5 fewer points than this game's over/under.
+- The average total in Orlando's contests this year is 222.2, 15.3 fewer points than this game's over/under.

-- Orlando has been listed as the favorite five times this season and has won all of those games.
+- Orlando has been listed as the favorite six times this season and has won all of those games.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!